-Aaaannd now, American Patriots everywhere turn to a substantive figure.
-They could use a horse’s ass justification for sweeping and likely reverberating paleo-Conservative textbook revisions prescribed by the Texas State Board of Education.
+Aaaannd now America’s Patriots everywhere turn to a substantive figure.
+Because they need a horse’s ass justification for sweeping and likely reverberating paleo-conservative textbook revisions prescribed by the Texas State Board of Education.
 To find that whopping intellectual, let Republicans look no further than an Arctic-faced T.V.
 Ranger famous for kicking things that annoy him:

 Don’t Mess With Texas… Textbooks!